bengourley/launch/README.md

 # Node Deployment

 Disclaimer: These files and their descriptions are very specific to my project setup.
-They will not work on your setup.
-They are primarily here for me to keep centralised, so I can grab them for each new project and to share the techniques I have used.
+They will not work on your current setup!

 ## Jakefile.js